NAU-ACM/SecurityPlusExam_Study_Guide/README.md

 # Security Plus Exam Study Guide
-This project is basically a a study guideline, generated for preparation of Security Plus Exam.
+This project is basically a study guideline, generated for preparation of Security Plus Exam.

 We followed Darril Gibson's book, CompTIA Security+ Get Certificate Ahead.